We hear it all the time… “Can I learn Kung Fu without a training partner?” or “You can’t learn Martial Arts without a training partner.”, etc.

 Since we have opened the doors to Enter Shaolin this question and statement keeps coming up.
 I think we could make tons of videos and blog posts on this and it would still arise as if we never addressed it.
 LOL

-I like to say that there is 3 pillars to a person learning and becoming proficient in Kung Fu and you might just be surprised at how much you can learn solo and how much of how good you are depends on the training you do when no one is looking…
+I like to say that there are 3 pillars to a person learning and becoming proficient in Kung Fu and you might just be surprised at how much you can learn solo and how much of how good you are depending on the training you do when no one is looking…

 Here are the 3 Pillars of Training:

 The First Pillar: You have to train your body.
 This includes things like push-ups, sit-ups, cardio work, bag work, conditioning the body, etc… This type of training can be done alone.
 (You will find most of this type of training in our C.O.R.E. training category here.)

 The Second Pillar: This includes things like learning forms and solo training drills.
 For example: Learning the Sil Lum Tao, Chum Kiu, Bil Gee, Jong, Tai Chi, Qigong, etc… This part also can be trained alone.
 We have a growing section on solo drills that can be done, obviously without a partner. 😉

 The Third Pillar: This is the pillar everyone gets caught up on and often stops them from starting their training.
 This is the sensitivity training, sparring, and practicing partner drills.
 All of these require a training partner obviously.

 But notice how that is only one-third of your training and there is a lot more training to do before you are even needed or are ready for a partner.

 Obviously, at some point in your Kung Fu journey, you are going to need to seek out training partners.
 However, as the saying goes: